 You will only be considered if you meet all of the following requirements:

 Applications are available at all Regional Command Centers and Police Headquarters.
-You may also download the application and email it to email@example.com or drop it off at Police Headquarters.
-For questions regarding the program email us at firstname.lastname@example.org.
+You may also submit your application online here.
+For questions regarding the program, email us at [email protected].

 Policy 702 Regional Command Advisory Board provides the authority to establish a Community Advisory Board at each Regional Command and outlines the roles of these boards.
 Each board shall operate solely under the discretion of the Regional Commander and is advisory in nature.
 Each board will consist of at least ten members appointed by the Regional Commander and will be representative of a cross section of the Regional civilian and business population.
 Board officers will consist of an elected chair, vice-chair, and secretary.
 All board officers will be appointed for a two-year term.
 Meetings will be held monthly with additional meetings scheduled if needed.
 All meetings will be open to the public.
 If you would like to become a member, you must meet the following requirements: